 This is how it looks at the front and back of the piece:

 To use this cast-on method for a project knitted in the round, you can also choose to omit steps 8 to 10.
-In the last repeat of step 6, slip only 3 stitches back to the left hand needle instead of 4 stitches and place those on a bit of waste yarn.
-Afterwards you can then graft these stitches together with the starting stitches for a seamless connection of the i-cord edge.
+In the last repeat of step 6, slip only 3 stitches back to the left-hand needle instead of 4 stitches and place those on a bit of waste yarn.
+Afterward you can then graft these stitches together with the starting stitches for a seamless connection of the i-cord edge.